 Extraneous noise in the turbocharger

 Tighten the bolts securing the turbine and compressor housings.
-Check that the rotor is not touched at its extreme positions.
-If the rotor hits, replace the turbocharger.
+Check for rotor rubbing at its extreme positions.
+If the rotor rubs, replace the turbocharger.
 If the noise persists, remove the turbocharger for maintenance.

-- The tightness of the intake and exhaust ducts of the engine is broken
+- The tightness of the engine intake and exhaust tracts is broken

-Tighten the bolts and nuts securing the system parts, if necessary, replace the gaskets.
+Tighten the bolts and nuts securing the system components, replace the gaskets if necessary.

 Increased oil consumption